Orange County Brain Injury Attorney

 - Difficulty thinking and memory problems

-Other relationship and societal difficulties that a brain injury victim may face include:
+Other social and relational difficulties that a brain injury victim may face include:

 - Difficulty making and keeping relationships (both personal and professional)